Baltimore Historic Sites

 Orchard Street Church

 DESCRIPTION: A former enslaved person, Truman Pratt founded this church in 1825.
 As evidenced by its mile-long secret tunnel, the church was a key stop on the Underground Railroad path to freedom in Canada.
 Tours are by appointment.
-No longer an active place of worship, historic site houses the Baltimore Urban League chapter and living history events by Renaissance Productions and Tours.
+No longer an active place of worship, the historic site houses the Baltimore Urban League chapter and living history events by Renaissance Productions and Tours.

 ADDRESS: 512 Orchard Street, Baltimore, MD MAP